Files Submission

 A reads, annotations or assembly submission must be completed before the file(s) can be uploaded to ENA (European Nucleotide Archive).

-After having completed a reads, annotations or assembly submission and associated a file(s) to it during the submission process in COPO, the file(s) are submitted to ENA (European Nucleotide Archive).
+After completing a reads, annotations or assembly submission and associating file(s) with it in COPO during the submission process, the file(s) are submitted to ENA (European Nucleotide Archive).

-The status of the file(s) uploaded to the ENA can be checked in the column, ENA File Processing Status, on the reads, annotations or assembly web page.
+The file processing status of the file(s) uploaded to the ENA can be checked in the column, ENA FILE PROCESSING STATUS, on the reads, sequence annotations or assembly web page.
+This status indicates that ENA is verifying and validating the submitted file(s).

 Hint